vlggms/lobotomy-corp13/VILLAINS_WIKI_PAGE.md

 === Evening Phase (1 minute) ===
 * Everyone locked in their rooms
+* '''Candle items in inventory are consumed to grant candle resources'''
 * Select night actions using "Select Night Actions" verb
 * Choose one '''Main Action''':
-** Talk/Trade - Visit someone for 2 minutes
+** Talk/Trade - Visit someone for 2 minutes '''(Requires 1 Candle)'''
 ** Use Character Ability - Your unique power
 ** Use Item - Activate a main action item
-** Eliminate - Villain only
+** Eliminate - Villain only '''(Cannot be used on the first night)'''
 * Optionally choose one '''Secondary Action''':
 ** Use Item - Activate a secondary action item
 ** Character-specific secondary abilities